-- 55.2 As far as the law permits, Directors can decide to accept proxies delivered in electronic form or delivered electronically (see Article 55.3), subject to any limitations, restrictions or conditions they decide to apply.
-We may choose not to apply Articles 55.1 and 55.2 in relation to a proxy form delivered in this way.
-If a proxy form is signed by an agent, the power of attorney or other authority granted to the agent to sign it, or a copy which has been certified, must be delivered with the proxy form, unless the power of attorney has already been registered with us. - 55.3 In relation to any shares in uncertificated form, the Directors can permit a proxy to be appointed electronically in the form of an uncertificated proxy instruction.
+- 56.2 As far as the law permits, Directors can decide to accept proxies delivered electronically (see Article 56.3), subject to any limitations, restrictions or conditions they decide to apply.
+We may choose not to apply Articles 56.1 and 52.2 in relation to a proxy form delivered in this way.
+If a proxy form is signed by an agent, the power of attorney or other authority granted to the agent to sign it, or a copy which has been certified, must be delivered with the proxy form, unless the power of attorney has already been registered with us. - 56.3 In relation to any shares in uncertificated form, the Directors can permit a proxy to be appointed electronically in the form of an uncertificated proxy instruction.
 They can also permit any supplement to, or amendment or withdrawal of, any such instruction by a further uncertificated proxy instruction.
 The Directors can set out the method of determining when we should consider we received any such instruction.
-The Directors can treat any such instruction which appears or claims to be sent on behalf of the shareholder as sufficient evidence that the person sending the instruction is authorised to send it on behalf of that shareholder. - 55.4 If Article 55 is not met, the proxy will not be able to act for the person who appointed them. - 55.5 Where two or more proxy forms are delivered for use by the same shares, we will treat the one which has been delivered last as replacing and revoking the others which have been delivered. - 55.6 Unless the proxy form says otherwise, it will be valid at an adjourned General Meeting as well as for the original General Meeting it relates to. - 55.7 Once a proxy form relating to more than one meeting (including any adjourned meeting) has been delivered, it does not need to be delivered for each following meeting it relates to. - 55.8 A shareholder can attend and vote at a General Meeting even if they have appointed a proxy to attend, vote and speak at that meeting.
+The Directors can treat any such instruction which appears or claims to be sent on behalf of the shareholder as sufficient evidence that the person sending the instruction is authorised to send it on behalf of that shareholder. - 56.4 If Article 56 is not met, the proxy will not be able to act for the person who appointed them. - 56.5 Where two or more proxy forms are delivered for use by the same shares, we will treat the one which has been delivered last as replacing and revoking the others which have been delivered. - 56.6 Unless the proxy form says otherwise, it will be valid at an adjourned General Meeting as well as for the original General Meeting it relates to. - 56.7 Once a proxy form relating to more than one meeting (including any adjourned meeting) has been delivered, it does not need to be delivered for each following meeting it relates to. - 56.8 A shareholder can attend and vote at a General Meeting even if they have appointed a proxy to attend, vote and speak at that meeting.
 However, if they vote in person on a resolution, their appointment of a proxy will not be valid on that resolution.

-56 Cancelling a proxy's authority
+57 Cancelling a proxy's authority

-- 56.1 Any vote cast in the way a proxy form authorises, or any demand for a poll made by a proxy, will be valid even though: - (a) the person who appointed the proxy has died or is of unsound mind; - (b) the proxy form has been withdrawn; or - (c) the authority of the person who signed the proxy form for the shareholder has been withdrawn. - 56.2 However, this does not apply if notice of the fact has been received at the office where the Register is kept (or at such other place at which the proxy was validly deposited) before: - (a) the General Meeting or adjourned meeting starts; or when the proxy form is used.

-(b) the time fixed to take a poll on a later day;
+- 57.1 Any vote cast in the way a proxy form authorises, or any demand for a poll made by a proxy, will be valid even though: - (a) the person who appointed the proxy has died or is of unsound mind; - (b) the proxy form has been withdrawn; or - (c) the authority of the person who signed the proxy form for the shareholder has been withdrawn. - 57.2 However, this does not apply if notice of the fact has been received at the office where the Register is kept (or at such other place at which the proxy was validly deposited) before: - (a) the General Meeting or adjourned meeting starts; or - (b) the time fixed to take a poll on a later day;